ThePhenomenon1/ThePhenomenon1/README.md

 TWO CONTINENTS.
 Production-grade code.
 Global Marketplace reach.

-My 2nd Application is an Ecommerce / Superhero / Django REST Framework API.
+My 2nd Application is a Django REST Framework Superhero API.
 This Ecommerce API is powered by AWS, Redis-Cache and a Postgres database.
 It has been test-driven by the Fast API client Insomnia.
 This backend web application's link is:-